 oauthHandler.signRequest(request, urlParameters: urlParameters)

 Now we are ready to make the API request as an async call.
-Note how we created a local variable logger that points to the logging handler of the view controller - this is necessary because inside the closure we don’t have visibility to variables and functions from the current library or from the ViewController.
+Note how we created a local variable logger that points to the logging handler of the view controller—this is necessary because inside the closure we don’t have visibility to variables and functions from the current library or from ViewController.
 The callback block for the async calls contains the basic code needed to handle the result data and call the callback function that we got when apiRequest() was invoked.
 Once again, when interpreting the response, an error can occur parsing the JSON data, which will be handled by the callback function.

 To parse an API response into a JSON object, we use an NSDictionary object that will hold any combination of key-values.
 This is necessary since the API responses can contain any combination of numbers, strings, arrays, dictionaries, and NSDictionary supports by default AnyObject types.
 The NSJSONReadingOptions.MutableContainers specifies that arrays and dictionaries be created as mutable objects.